The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 This does not come with any stickers, nor does the brush have a particular theme, other than a superhero tooth that is shown only on the outer cardboard box for the toothbrush.

-Then in what is the last difference between these variants is that the ‘Super Tooth’ variant comes with a standard (adult) sized sensitive brush head, whilst all others come with the Stages Power kids toothbrush heads.
+But, oddly the ‘Super Tooth’ variant comes with a standard (adult) sized sensitive brush head, whilst all others come with the slightly smaller, but still soft, Stages Power kids toothbrush heads.

 Why does one variant have a different sized brush head?
 Your guess is really as good as mine.